karankant/sys6018-competition-blogger-characteristics/README.md

 # sys6018-competition-blogger-characteristics

-PLEASE CHECK THE FINAL MODEL FOLDER FOR OUR GRADEABLE MODEL
+PLEASE CHECK THE FINAL MODEL FOLDER AND RUN 'blog_sklearn_SVM_CV.ipynb' FOR OUR GRADEABLE MODEL Please find our other models, including Naive Bayes and Lasso Regression models in the 'Other Models' folder

 #Blogger Competition- Roles